 Come and meet members of the SCITT Team to find out details about our teacher training courses.
 We’ll tell you more about who we are, what we offer, and how to apply for our courses.
 If you are thinking about applying to our courses we would strongly recommend that you attend one of our events!

-To book your place on an information event please click the button below to complete our booking form.
-You should receive a copy of your submission to the email address you provide, we will share the Zoom link for the event and send a reminder to you a few days before the event (or directions for an in person event).
+Please note that events are being run in different locations and online, but they will cover the same content, and are open to all potential applicants to our courses, regardless of your location.
+To book your place on an information event please click complete our booking form.
+You should receive a copy of your submission to the email address you provide, we will share the link for the event/ directions to the location and send a reminder to you a few days before the event.

-Application Support Workshops, these free events are designed to support if you are considering applying to our courses.
-A member of our SCITT Team will give you advice with the application process, how to best prepare for interview, brief you on what to expect following your application and give in depth course details for your particular training route.
+Application Support Workshops, these are free events, all held online via Zoom, they are designed to support if you are considering applying to our courses or if you have been invited to interview and would like guidance on how best to prepare.
+A member of our SCITT Team will give you advice with: the application process; how to prepare for the recruitment and selection day; what to expect following your application and they will give course details for your particular training route.

 Visiting a school prior to application can help you:

 strengthen your ITT application;

 check your understanding of what it means to teach in the state school system currently;

 provide you with live examples to reflect upon when asked about your motivations to teach at interview;